home > tour history > 2012 > denver > Media Reviews

 Back |

-Denver, CO - Media Reviews
+Denver, CO - Media Review Quotes

 Def Leppard: During the set change, a giant Union Jack was lowered in front of the stage as a countdown timer on-screen built anticipation.
 When the clock stopped, the flag fell and Vivian Campbell, Rick Savage, the one-armed Rick Allen, and a shirtless Phil Collen started in on "Undefeated."
 Joe Elliott stepped forward from the back to growl "look in these eyes" as the crowd gave an arena sized cheer.
 The guys moved around the clean stage (no amps or pedals) with enthusiasm, albeit with a bit less hair and speed than 25 years ago.